Samland-Gov/website-v3/docs/government/organisations/department-for-resource-management/index.md

     *   Developing principles for how resources are allocated to various "state-sponsored" projects or functions.
     *   Prioritizing resource use based on Samland's current experimental goals.

-4.  **Adaptation to Resets:**
-    *   Developing contingency plans for resource management in the event of a world reset.
-    *   Documenting lessons learned from previous iterations to improve resource strategies in new worlds.
-    *   Prioritizing essential resource acquisition immediately following a reset to re-establish Samland.

 ## Current Focus and Projects

 *   **Developing a Standardized Resource Priority List:** Creating a tiered list of resources essential for establishing and developing Samland in a new Minecraft iteration.
-*   **Secure Storage Design:** Experimenting with optimal and secure designs for resource storage facilities within Minecraft that can be replicated or adapted post-reset.
+*   **Secure Storage Design:** Experimenting with optimal and secure designs for resource storage facilities within Minecraft.
 *   **Resource Efficiency Studies:** Analysing past resource consumption patterns to identify areas for greater efficiency in gathering and utilisation for future Samlandic endeavours.
-*   **Documentation of Resource Hotspots:** If applicable, noting general biome types or geological patterns that tend to yield specific important resources for quicker access in new world iterations.
+*   **Documentation of Resource Hotspots:** Documenting general biome types or geological patterns that tend to yield specific important resources.

 *As Samland evolves and new Minecraft updates are introduced, the specific activities and focus of the Department for Resource Management will adapt to meet the needs of the ongoing government.*